HardlyDifficult/Tutorials/Chapter1.md

 TODO intro.

-[Demo of the game](https://hardlydifficult.com/Kong/index.html) we are creating.
-TODO update to final build.

 Target audience: we try to assume little without boring those with experience.
 We expect you know some coding and can follow along with C# examples.
 New concepts are introduced along the way to help beginners and intermediate developers.
 No experience with Unity is required.

 This is very much a WIP.
 I'm trying to make a tutorial helpful to a range of experience levels.
 Please let me know if you have any suggestions - I'm creating this live at [twitch.tv/HardlyDifficult](https://twitch.tv/HardlyDifficult) or email nick@HardlyDifficult.com